jmcnamara/mdbook_rust_xlsxwriter/src/worksheet/autofit.md

 Column widths in a `rust_xlsxwriter` worksheet can be adjusted automatically using the [`worksheet.set_autofit()`] method.

-There is no option available in the xlsx file format that `rust_xlsxwriter` can use to say "autofit columns on loading".
+There is no option in the xlsx file format that `rust_xlsxwriter` can be used to say "autofit columns on loading".
 Auto-fitting of columns is something that Excel does at runtime when it has access to all of the worksheet information as well as the Windows functions for calculating display areas based on fonts and formatting.

-As such the autofit widths that are calculated by [`worksheet.set_autofit()`] are based on simple heuristics.
+As such [`worksheet.set_autofit()`] simulates this behavior by calculating string widths using metrics taken from Excel.
 This isn't perfect but for most cases it should be sufficient and if not you can set your own widths, see below.

 The `worksheet.set_autofit()` method ignores columns that already have an explicit column width set via [`worksheet.set_column_width()`] or